 Yes, we use the word MicroPerimeter™ both as a way to describe our products and as a way to describe a security model.
-But what do we mean by “MicroPerimeter™?”
+But what do we mean by “microperimeter”?

-The traditional model assumes there is one way into your network, and you can protect that with a gatekeeper.
-Maybe it’s as simple as a firewall, or something more sophisticated like an API Gateway, but it always means you’re guarding the “macro perimeter.”
+The traditional model assumes there is one way into your network, and that you can protect that entryway with a gatekeeper.
+Maybe it’s as simple as a firewall – or something more sophisticated, like an API gateway – but it always means you’re guarding the “macro perimeter.”
 That is, you’re protecting the edge of your network.
 Even if you specify a rule, such as “only User X can access Service Y,” once that traffic makes it past the gate, anything could happen.

 MicroPerimeter™ Security doesn’t mean you have to throw away your network security.
-MicroPerimeter™ Security means you add another layer – service level security.
-Traffic inside a network is often just as unsecured as network coming from outside the network, but that doesn’t mean you send your traffic on a long, round trip to some third party service to verify internal traffic – instead you add security to your service with a small, but powerful MicroPerimeter™ security tool.
+MicroPerimeter™ Security means you add another layer: service-level security.
+Traffic inside a network is often just as unsecured as traffic coming from outside the network, but that doesn’t mean you should send your traffic on a long, round trip to some third-party service to verify internal traffic.
+Instead, you add security to your service with a small, but powerful microperimeter security tool.

-Now every single service has a unique identity, whether a full stack server or a microservice running on a docker container.
+Now every single service has a unique identity, whether it’s a full-stack server or a microservice running on a docker container.
 Every request is evaluated at the perimeter of the service, not the perimeter of the network.
-We can apply rules specifically to that service, rules that include Identity for the User who ultimately started the request, the Service executing the request, and the Thing (or device) receiving that request.
+We can apply rules specifically to that service — rules that include an identity for the user who ultimately started the request, as well as the service executing the request and the thing (or device) receiving that request.

-Cloudentity has developed a range of MicroPerimeter™ tools to apply those rules at the service, not for the network, whether for legacy, full stack applications, container orchestration such as Kubernetes and Docker, or running locally on embedded systems in the world of IoT all backed up by a flexible, scalable model of Identity that carries from the Edge through the MicroPerimeter™.
+Cloudentity has developed a range of MicroPerimeter™ tools to apply those rules at the service, not the network, whether for legacy, full-stack applications, container orchestration such as Kubernetes and Docker, or applications run locally on embedded systems in the world of IoT, all backed up by a flexible, scalable model of identity that carries from the edge through the MicroPerimeter™.